kitschpatrol/tweakpane-plugin-image/package/README.md

 I believe Matheus's fork is what's currently published as `tweakpane-image-plugin` on NPM.

-Note the package name change from `tweakpane-image-plugin` to `@kitschpatrol/tweakpane-plugin-image` in the sanity-preserving spirit of [hierarchical naming](https://en.wikipedia.org/wiki/Reverse_domain_name_notation).
+Note the package name change from `tweakpane-image-plugin` to `tweakpane-plugin-image` in the sanity-preserving spirit of [hierarchical naming](https://en.wikipedia.org/wiki/Reverse_domain_name_notation).

-PNPM is used as the package manager.